lisieux-s/lisieux-s/README.md

-### Hello!
-Inspired by the drive to create, I seek to write software that will help us be happier, healthier human beings.
+Inspired by the drive to create

 * Full-Stack Dev
 * Biomedical Engineering at UFABC